Girl You Know It's True (film): Plot

-Robert "Rob" Pilatus – a mixed-race child adopted by a German couple in an all-white Munich neighbourhood – found solace listening to Boney M., the pop group created by established music producer Frank Farian.
-Years later, following an argument with his adoptive father, who disapproved of his entertainment career, Rob left home and met Fabrice "Fab" Morvan, an aspiring choreographer from France.
-In 1988, after revamping their image, they performed as podium dancers at a nightclub where music journalist Ingrid "Milli" Segeith scouted them.
-She introduced the pair to her partner, Frank, who revealed that his future hit "Girl You Know It's True" was already recorded, and the duo were only required to mime, to which they unwittingly agreed.
-Rob and Fab were concerned when they discovered the recording was a cover version, but Frank and Milli assured them that re-recording original songs is a common industry practice.
-"Girl You Know It's True" began climbing the charts across Europe.
+Robert "Rob" Pilatus–a mixed-race child adopted by a German couple in an all-white Munich neighbourhood–finds solace listening to Boney M., the pop group created by established music producer Frank Farian.
+Years later, following an argument with his adoptive father who disapproves of his son's career path, Rob leaves home and meets Fabrice "Fab" Morvan, an aspiring choreographer from France.
+In 1988, after revamping their image, they perform as podium dancers at a nightclub where music journalist Ingrid "Milli" Segeith scouts them.
+She introduces the pair to her partner Frank, who reveals that his future hit "Girl You Know It's True" is already recorded, and the duo are only required to mime, to which they unwittingly agree.
+Rob and Fab are concerned that the recording is a cover version but Frank and Milli assure them that re-recording original songs is common industry practice, and "Girl You Know It's True" climbs the charts across Europe.

-In 1989, Rob and Fab – now known as Milli Vanilli –signed to Arista Records in America, where they were warmly welcomed.
-Arista executives arranged for a dialect coach to help refine their strong European accents to improve their public image during live interviews.
-The duo accumulated a vast fan base after relocating to Los Angeles, but their lavish lifestyle, drug addiction, and reckless behaviour earned them a bad reputation.
-Meanwhile, Numarx, the original band behind "Girl You Know It's True", were furious; their record company had sold their song without permission, but they were unable to sue because they didn't own the publishing rights.
-During this time, Rob was overjoyed when a man claiming to be his biological father contacted him, but he cut ties when he realized the man was an imposter seeking monetary gain.
+In 1989, Rob and Fab–now known as Milli Vanilli–are signed to Arista Records in America where they are warmly welcomed, although executives arrange for a dialect coach to help refine their strong European accents.
+The duo accumulate a vast fan base after relocating to Los Angeles, but their lavish lifestyle, drug addiction, and reckless behaviour earn them a bad reputation.
+Meanwhile, Numarx, the original band behind "Girl You Know It's True", are furious to discover their record company sold their song without permission, but are unable to sue as they own no publishing rights.
+Rob is overjoyed when a man claiming to be his biological father contacts him, but cuts ties upon realising he is an imposter after monetary gain.

-Back in Germany, Frank, who was increasingly worried that his secret would be exposed, ordered Milli Vanilli to return home, but they refused.
+Back in Germany, Frank grows increasingly worried that his secret will be exposed and orders Milli Vanilli to return home, which they refuse.
 Apart from a technical glitch incident that causes their backing record to skip during a show, their Club MTV tour appearances are a success, with "Baby Don't Forget My Number", "Blame It On The Rain", and "Girl I'm Gonna Miss You" hitting No. 1 in America.
-The original session singers – Brad Howell and John Davis – however, are upset that Rob and Fab are receiving the recognition and accolades they believe are rightfully theirs, especially after Milli Vanilli are nominated for the 1990 Best New Artist Grammy, which they unexpectedly win.
-The duo insists on singing live during their performance at the ceremony, but their request is denied.
+The original session singers, Brad Howell and John Davis, are upset that Rob and Fab are receiving the recognition and accolades they believe are rightfully theirs, especially after Milli Vanilli are nominated for the 1990 Best New Artist Grammy, which they unexpectedly win.
+The duo insist on singing live during their performance at the ceremony, but their request is denied.